kitabisa/mubeng/README.md

 - **All HTTP methods** are supported.
 - **HTTP/S & SOCKSv5** proxy protocols apply.
 - **All parameters & URIs are passed**.
-- **Minimal configuration**: You can just run it against your proxy file, and choose the action you want!
+- **Easy to use**: You can just run it against your proxy file, and choose the action you want!
+There is no need for additional configuration.

 # Why mubeng?